 Syphilis is a bacterial STI with a variety of symptoms that present in four different phases.
 Typically, you’ll see the first symptom around 21 days after infection.
 The good news is that it's easy to treat and cure in its early stages.
 Using condoms and dental dams (a thin plastic barrier) can prevent syphilis from being passed on.

 What are the symptoms of syphilis?

 There are four stages to syphilis:

 - First, you'll get a small sore (called a ‘chancre’) that looks infected at the centre.
 It might seep liquid or pus.
 It won't hurt, and it might be in a place where you don't even notice it, such as your inner thigh.
 It'll stick around for up to six weeks.
 After it clears up, you still have the infection in your system, even if you don't get any more symptoms.

 - A couple of months later, you could get a rash – usually on the palms of your hands and soles of your feet.
 You could feel run-down and fluey.
 This stage sometimes takes more than a year to develop.

 - In this stage the infection goes quiet.
 For up to 20 years you can have no symptoms at all, but still be able to pass the infection on to other people.

 - In the final stage, things get serious.
 The infection will start to affect your brain, liver and other important organs.
-It can last for a long time and cause irreversible damage.
+It can last for a long time and the long term effects of syphilis can cause irreversible damage.

 Testing for syphilis